openstack/manila/doc/source/devref/huawei_nas_driver.rst

 When creating a share, a share type can be specified to determine where and how the share will be created.
-If a share type is not specified, the `default_share_type` set in the Manila configuration file is used.
+If a share type is not specified, the `default_share_type` set in the manila configuration file is used.

 Manila requires that the share type includes the `driver_handles_share_servers` extra-spec.
 This ensures that the share will be created on a backend that supports the requested driver_handles_share_servers (share networks) capability.
 For the Huawei driver, this must be set to False.

-Another common Manila extra-spec used to determine where a share is created is `share_backend_name`.
+Another common manila extra-spec used to determine where a share is created is `share_backend_name`.
 When this extra-spec is defined in the share type, the share will be created on a backend with a matching share_backend_name.